 The indefatigable explorer also located several sites to install ports on the Sonoran coast and even had the luxury of directing, in Caborca, the construction of a small boat (Kino always had in mind the search for options so that the missions of Sonora and Sinaloa would support economically and materially the missionary project that his companion and friend, Father Juan María Salvatierra, was directing on the peninsula).

 By July I entered the Soba nation, with Lieutenant Juan Matheo Mange, and we started a ship by cutting the timbers and some large planks.
-The other timbers, plans, and planks were cut here in Our Lady of Sorrows, with the intention of taking all this ship to sea with mules, and there to assemble it, nail it, caulk it, embrocate it and pass on to nearby California.
+The other timbers, plans, and planks were cut here in Our Lady of Sorrows, to take all this ship to sea with mules, and there to assemble it, nail it, caulk it, embrocate it and pass on to nearby California.

 Kino also attached great strategic importance to the consolidation of Spanish rule in the Pimería (which he called Nueva Navarra in honor of his patron saint Francisco Xavier, who had been born in Spanish Navarra), for he knew that the Russians, Dutch, English, and French intended to establish colonies on the Californian coast.